Year Listed: 2010

 Status: ALERT

-Considered to be the oldest, continuously operated hotel in Colorado, the Elkhorn Lodge is a terrific example of a late 19th century hunting lodge that was built to serve the burgeoning demand from tourists for an immersive “Rocky Mountain” experience.
+Considered to be the oldest, continuously operated hotel in Colorado, the Elkhorn Lodge is a terrific example of a late 19th century hunting lodge built to serve the burgeoning demand from tourists for an immersive “Rocky Mountain” experience.
 Originally comprising several thousand acres that have since been deeded to the Rocky Mountain National Park, the Lodge, which has structures dating back to the 1870s, now includes 65 acres and 35 buildings completed in the rustic style.
 The buildings include the main lodge, Estes Park’s first school building, the ranch house, the coach house that over time was both a stage stop and casino, a number of cabins, a horse barn, two dormitories and a small building in the rustic stick style known as the chapel.
 Elkhorn Lodge was listed to the National Register of Historic Places in 1978 and was recently discovered to be the site of one of the first golf courses built in Colorado.

-The Elkhorn Lodge faces substantial development pressure and is currently looking for a preservation minded buyer.
 Since 2012, over $100,000 has been spent on upgrading the plumbing and renovating the hotel rooms.
 In 2013, the property suffered from flood damage to the stables and barns.
 A State Historical Fund grant was received to save the barn after flooding.
 Traditionally, the lodge has only been open seasonally, but in 2013 for the first time the lodge restaurant remained open through the winter.
+A recent small fire damaged the Lodge building and resulted in the closure of the 2nd story.
+One of two small barns also collapsed due to a snowstorm in March of 2017.

 Additional Links: